 This is our take on the most famous of pub crawls.
 There are plenty of versions out there, but I couldn't find any recent routes.
 In fact if you're reading this now, you'll see that we did the pub crawl over ten years ago and it's quite likely some of the pubs listed have long gone, but you should at least be able to base your own crawl on the route we took.

 Listed below is the route we followed.
 The timings are approximate and with the introduction of 24 hour licensing they could possibly be relaxed, although we found most pubs were still closing between 11pm and midnight.
-Realistically the faster you get through the first 15 or so pubs the better off you'll be later on in the day when people start to flag and general inebriation slows things down!
+Realistically the faster you get through the first 15 or so pubs the better off you'll be later on in the day when people start to flag and general inebriation slows things down :-)

 If you decide to meet at Elephant and Castle Tube make sure you leave plenty of time to get to Old Kent Road.
-You'll need to catch a bus as it's a long walk (see the map below)!
+You'll need to catch a bus as it's a long walk (expand the map below)!

 If you're still not convinced that this is a good idea then check out the photos from the day.
 It is!
 And you'll make lots of friends on the day meeting all the other crazy groups doing the same thing.

 Sadly this pub was shut at 11am.
 A bad start to the day and with no other pubs insight we got a can of Tyskie lager from the off license next door and drank it from inside a black plastic bag like vagrants.
 Other Monopoly pub crawlers we met later in the day said the pub was open when they got there at 11:30am.